AstralDynamics/AstralDynamics.github.io/_projects/circles.md

 date: 2020-11-28
 published: true
 intro: >
+In March 2020 we took part in the [Gathering.voyage][2] an accelerator for ideas developing new ways of meaningfully gathering online.
+We came up with
-[Care Circles][1] is a web-video platform for  supportive group conversations.
+[Care Circles][1], a web-video platform for  supportive group conversations.
 ---
 <p>
 Local communities have eroded causing social isolation and Covid restrictions have added to the strain on mental health.
 Often, an empathetic ear, and a safe space to share makes a huge difference and a little early community support can prevent a crisis, easing the load on professional services.